Decorative neutral curve divider

 These predictions enable proactive action.
 If an account shows churn signals, CS engages early.
 If a deal looks stalled, managers intervene before it's too late.
 Predictive analytics turns RevOps from a reporting function into a strategic advisor.

-Product and Customer Data Integration
+Integrating Product and Customer Data

 Product usage data, health scores, and behavioral signals are increasingly flowing into revenue systems.
 RevOps owns these integrations, making product data actionable for sales and CS.